<img alt="" src="https://secure.wauk1care.com/164394.png" style="display:none;">

 Whatever your scenario, I hope that these blogs have given you a burst of confidence and that if you had any worries before, they have now been at the very least, lessened.

-As said in my previous blog, when I first joined projects, I felt very nervous as I charged into this new world of professionally coding, which is why I picked up on these tricks so that I now know what to do from the first day of being with a new client.
+As said in my previous blog, when I first joined projects, I felt very nervous as I charged into this new world of professional coding, which is why I picked up on these tricks so that I now know what to do from the first day of being with a new client.
 I think this blog would have helped me reach that point a lot quicker, and I hope it helps you too!

 Topics: Software Testing, communication, nFocus SDET Academy